WEB Entertainment

 WEB Entertainment was a Detroit-based record label run by the Bass Brothers.
-It is best known for producing both of Eminem's independent albums, Infinite and the Slim Shady EP, before he signed to Aftermath Entertainment and Interscope Records.
+It is best known for producing both of Eminem's independent releases, Infinite and the Slim Shady EP, his debut album and EP respectively, before he signed to Aftermath Entertainment and Interscope Records.

-WEB Entertainment has been credited on each one of Eminem's major-label albums up to The Marshall Mathers LP 2, and the Bass Brothers have continued to produce and co-produce most of his tracks up to The Eminem Show.
+WEB Entertainment has been credited on each one of Eminem's major-label albums up to The Marshall Mathers LP 2, and the Bass Brothers continued to produce and co-produce most of his tracks up to The Eminem Show.

 Detroit-based horrorcore artist King Gordy released his debut album titled The Entity, via WEB Entertainment in 2003.
 In that same year, power-pop band The Romantics released their 61/49.

 In 2010, WEB Entertainment released an EP by Detroit deaf rapper Sean Forbes called "I'm Deaf" in 2010 with a music video also called "I'm Deaf" which has received national praise from Mitch Albom in Parade Magazine.